cyxth/clients/README.md

 cyxth client sdks for various platforms

-## web sdk
+## cyxth web

-these are our latest the latest packages, they may not be on npm yet, for stability use our [npm packages](https://www.npmjs.com/org/cyxth).
+these are our latest packages available for beta testers that may not be on npm yet, for stability use our [npm packages](https://www.npmjs.com/org/cyxth).

-## more platforms

 sdks for other platforms will be available soon.

-## beta tester
+## beta testing

-cyxth is private beta testing, wanna try it out. [become a beta tester](https://app.cyxth.com/beta-program). add your email we will send you a reply when accepted.
+cyxth is private beta testing, if you'd like to try it out. [drop your email here](https://app.cyxth.com/beta-program) to get started today.

 ### development

 note that cyxth is still in development and the api is subject to change any time.
 don't use it in production just yet.

-<p>&copy cyxth 2023</p>
+<p>&copy cyxth 2024</p>